Charles Barkley

-Charles Wade Barkley (born February 20, 1963) is an American former professional basketball player who is a television analyst on TNT.
-Nicknamed "Sir Charles", "Chuck", and "the Round Mound of Rebound", Barkley played 16 seasons in the National Basketball Association (NBA) for three teams.
-Though shorter than the typical power forward, he used his strength and aggressiveness to become one of the NBA's most dominant rebounders.
-He was a versatile player who had the ability to score, create plays, and defend.
-Barkley was an 11-time NBA All-Star, an 11-time member of the All-NBA Team, and the 1993 NBA Most Valuable Player (MVP).
+Charles Wade Barkley (born February 20, 1963) is an American former professional basketball player who is a television analyst on TNT Sports and CBS Sports.
+Nicknamed "Sir Charles", "The Chuckster", and "the Round Mound of Rebound", among others, Barkley played 16 seasons in the National Basketball Association (NBA).
+Though shorter than the typical power forward, he used his strength and aggression to become one of the NBA's best rebounders and scorers.
+Barkley was an 11-time NBA All-Star, 11-time member of the All-NBA Team, and the 1993 NBA Most Valuable Player (MVP).
 He was named to the NBA's 50th and 75th anniversary teams.

-An All-American power forward at Auburn University, Barkley was drafted as a junior by the Philadelphia 76ers with the fifth pick of the 1984 NBA draft.
-In his rookie season, Barkley was named to the NBA All-Rookie First Team in 1985.
-In the 1986–87 season, Barkley led the league with the highest rebounding average and earned his first NBA rebounding title.
-He was named the NBA All-Star Game MVP in 1991, and in 1993 with the Phoenix Suns, he was voted the league's MVP.
-He competed in the 1992 and 1996 Olympic Games, winning two gold medals as a member of the U.S. national team.
-In 2000, he retired as the fourth player in NBA history to achieve 20,000 points, 10,000 rebounds, and 4,000 assists.
-Since his retirement, Tim Duncan, Kevin Garnett, and LeBron James have joined the 20K/10K/4K Club.
-Barkley is a two-time inductee into the Naismith Memorial Basketball Hall of Fame, being inducted in 2006 for his individual career, and in 2010 as a member of the "Dream Team".
+An All-American at Auburn University, Barkley was drafted as a junior by the Philadelphia 76ers with the fifth pick of the 1984 NBA draft.
+In his rookie season, Barkley was named to the All-Rookie First Team in 1985.
+In the 1986–87 season, Barkley led the league in rebounding average and earned his first rebounding title.
+He was named the All-Star Game MVP in 1991, and in 1993 with the Phoenix Suns, he was voted the league's MVP while leading the team to the NBA Finals.
+He also competed in the 1992 and 1996 Olympic Games, winning two gold medals as a member of the U.S. national team.
+In 2000, Barkley retired as the fourth player in NBA history to achieve 20,000 points, 10,000 rebounds, and 4,000 assists.
+Barkley is a two-time inductee into the Naismith Memorial Basketball Hall of Fame, inducted in 2006 for his individual career and in 2010 as a member of the 1992 Olympic "Dream Team".

 Barkley was popular with the fans and media and made the NBA's All-Interview Team for his last 13 seasons in the league.
-He was frequently involved in on- and off-court fights and sometimes stirred national controversy, as in March 1991 when he spat on a young girl while attempting to spit at a heckler, and 1993 when he declared that sports figures should not be considered role models.
+He was frequently involved in on- and off-court fights and sometimes stirred national controversy, such as in March 1991 when he spat on a young girl while attempting to spit at a heckler, and 1993 when he declared that sports figures should not be considered role models.
 Since retiring as a player, Barkley has had a successful career as an NBA analyst.
-He works for TNT on Inside the NBA alongside Shaquille O'Neal, Kenny Smith, and Ernie Johnson as a studio pundit for its coverage of NBA games (for which he has won four Sports Emmy Awards).
-In addition, Barkley has written several books and has shown an interest in politics.
+He works for TNT Sports on Inside the NBA alongside Shaquille O'Neal, Kenny Smith, and Ernie Johnson as a studio pundit (for which he has won five Sports Emmy Awards).
+In addition, Barkley has written several books, and has shown an interest in politics.